SpectoLabs/hoverfly/docs/pages/reference/api/api.rst

 GET /api/v2/simulation
 """"""""""""""""""""""

-Gets the entire simulation data.
-Please remember that the simulation contains all the information Hoverfly can hold; this includes recordings, templates, delays and metadata.
+Gets all simulation data.
+The simulation JSON contains all the information Hoverfly can hold; this includes recordings, templates, delays and metadata.

-Example response body
+Example response body:

 ::